CodenameCrew/.github/profile/README.md

 ## Owners / Contacts
 Codename Crew currently has 5 owners: [Nex_isDumb](https://github.com/NexIsDumb), [Ne_Eo](https://github.com/NeeEoo), [Lunarcleint](https://github.com/lunarcleint), [WizardMantis](https://github.com/WizardMantis441), [Frakits](https://github.com/Frakits).<br>
-We also collaborates with many other talented devs who work on the engine (and they're of course credited in the engine itself and also [here](https://github.com/orgs/CodenameCrew/people))!<br>
+We also collaborate with many other talented devs who work on the engine (who are all individually credited in-engine as well as [here](https://github.com/orgs/CodenameCrew/people))!<br>
-If you have issues or questions or also receive latest updates (or much more like devs shitposting) you can also join our [Discord community server](https://discord.gg/WTzm35kekB) where you can find all the devs and owners active!
+If you have issues or questions, or just want to recieve updates (or just like devs shitposting) you can also join our [Discord community server](https://discord.gg/WTzm35kekB) where you can find all the devs and owners active!

 <br>_aight i'm done writing this shi, Nex here out_ <img src="https://github.com/user-attachments/assets/6fa8c6ec-c31c-40e3-99d7-3658036519f7" alt="help" width="20"/><br>
 _...you just lost the game..._